QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 Then shutdown the VM.
 Now you can set `pvgrub2` as the VM kernel and it will start the kernel configured within your VM.

+**Note:** On first boot the VM will automatically allocate swap space.
+This can take a while to complete- longer than your `qrexec_timeout` setting, which will make the VM appear to have hung on boot.
+To confirm this is the case, see [Troubleshooting](/doc/managing-vm-kernel/#troubleshooting) below or just wait for five minutes and shutdown the VM.
+It should respond normally on future boots.

 ### Installing kernel in Debian VM

 In a Debian based VM, you need to install the `qubes-kernel-vm-support` package.